Home Apartments Transport The Area Athens Guide Parking Blog

 🌳 Where I take an afternoon stroll

-I'm lucky to live right next to Athens's biggest park.
-For me, Pedion tou Areos is the most beautiful and best-kept park in the city, and in recent years it has improved enormously.
-If you've read older comments about trash or a rough atmosphere, forget them.
-Today it's clean, safe, and full of people for most of the day.
+I'm lucky to live right next to one of Athens's biggest parks.
+For me, Pedion tou Areos is one of the nicest and most cared-for parks in the city, and in recent years it has improved a lot.
+If you've read older comments about litter or neglect, the picture today is much better.
+It feels cleaner, calmer, and full of life for most of the day.

 Pedion tou Areos park Pedion tou Areos park Pedion tou Areos park Pedion tou Areos park Pedion tou Areos park Pedion tou Areos park Pedion tou Areos park Pedion tou Areos park Pedion tou Areos park